LizzyParkerPannell/Untargeted_metabolomics_workflow/content/04_Data-preprocessing/04_Processing-DIMS.en.md

 Save your peak lists.

 Sadly in MassUp there is no nice way to export a peak table ([please let me know if you find one!!!](https://github.com/LizzyParkerPannell/Untargeted_metabolomics_workflow/issues)).
 Instead you have to export each sample’s consensus spectrum and then combine them in R.

+Instead we have to export separate .csv files and create our own in R.

+To do this, click the "Save" icon in MassUp.
+Select "Labelled Aligned Peak List" from the dropdown menu, then select the double green arrow to choose all your processed and aligned data.
+Define an output directory (where you will save your files) and then click "OK".

+{{< figure src="MassUp_save-matched-lists.png" >}}

+This will save each concensus spectra's aligned peak list in a separate .csv in quite a frustrating hierarchy of files.

 In file explorer, make a folder called “Untargeted_metabolomics_workflow/MALDI_data” in the same directory as this R code (“05_tidy_data_from_MassUp.R”)